softwareguru/airflowsummit-website/content/faq/_index.md

 ### Can I join as sponsor?
 Yes!
 Please review our [Prospectus](/docs/AirflowSummit2023-Prospectus.pdf) or contact us at info@airflowsummit.org

+### What does the conference ticket include?

+Besides access to the sessions, your ticket includes: lunch, coffee breaks, access to the participants’ reception (to be held on Tuesday 19th), the event t-shirt, tote bag, and stickers.

 ### Accessibility

 The Airflow Community strives to be a welcoming, inclusive, and accessible environment for all, regardless of ability.
 Participants requiring special accommodations should provide details in their registration and/or by emailing us at info@airflowsummit.org.
 This information will be kept private and only be shared with individuals who need to know to secure these accommodations.